aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 | DBPort | Port for the PostgreSQL Instance to be monitored |
 | EBSVolSize | PGSnapper EC2 instance EBS Volume Size in GiB |

-The CloudFormation stack does the following setup in your AWS Account.
-* Stores the database master password in an AWS Secrets Manager secret which PGSnapper uses to connect to the PostgreSQL instance.
-* Creates an EC2 instance with the latest Amazon Linux 2 AMI and deploys it in the same VPC and Subnet as the PostgreSQL database instance.
-* Bootstraps the EC2 instance by installing AWS Systems Manager(SSM) agent, PostgreSQL Client, required Python packages and staging PGSnapper scripts.
-* Creates an S3 bucket which you can use for storing and sharing PGSnapper output.
-* Adds the security group for the EC2 instance to the security group assigned to the PostgreSQL instance for inbound network access.

-2. Once the CloudFormation stack setup is complete, click the **Outputs** tab to note down the resources that you will need for running PGSnapper.
+2. Wait for the stack creation to complete.
+It takes about 7 minutes to complete.
+Click the **Outputs** tab of the stack and note down the resources that you will need for configuring PGSnapper.

 3. Select the EC2 instance (CloudFormation Output Key: PGSnapperEC2InstID) in EC2 Dashboard and click **Connect**.
 Click on **Session Manager** and click **Connect** again.